The Texture Set List window shows all the material IDs from the current mesh in a project.

 - Show/Hide texture set : toggle the visibility of the Texture Set (as described in the previous section)

 - Edit name : allows to rename a Texture Set.
 This name will also be used during the export process of the Textures.
+Renaming is also possible by double-clicking on the Texture Set name.

 - Reset name to *original name* : Restore the original Texture Set name from the mesh material if it has been changed.